 For something more rugged and less crowded, Southwest Virginia offers mountain towns, biking trails, Appalachian culture, music, and scenic landscapes that feel very different from coastal and colonial Virginia.

-If you love big outdoor trips, Virginia pairs well in comparison with Colorado, Tennessee, and Alaska.
+If you love big outdoor trips, Virginia pairs well in comparison with Colorado, Tennessee, West Virginia, and the Ultimate Alaska Travel Guide.
 Virginia is easier for many East Coast travelers, while Alaska is the bigger bucket-list wilderness option.

 Best Time to Visit Virginia